SebKuzminsky/zenbot/README.md

 and board outline), select the object in the "Project" tab, switch to the "Selected" tab, set "Create CNC Job" options, click "Generate".

-For the isolation job: Use the 0.010" endmill, feed 2.4 inch/min (60.1
+#### Trace Isolation

-mm/min), "Cut Z" should be maybe -0.005 inch (-0.127mm), with a single pass.
-(1 oz copper clad board has a 0.0014 inch (0.036mm) thick copper layer, and it's pretty easy to mount the board with less than 0.003 inch (0.076mm) wobble.)
+* "Cut Z": Maybe -0.005 inch (-0.127 mm).
+1 oz copper clad board has a 0.0014 inch (0.036 mm) thick copper layer, and it's pretty easy to mount the board with less than 0.003 inch (0.076 mm) wobble.

-For the drill/mill and board outline jobs: Use the 0.031 inch (0.794mm) endmill, feed 5.0 inch/min (127 mm/min), "Cut Z" should be the thickness of the board + 0.005" or so, call it 0.070 inch (1.8mm), with a depth/pass
-of 0.020 inch (0.5mm)?

-### Save the G-code

-In each G-code object:

-* If you're using mm units: Add "G21 G64 P0.01" to "Prepend to G-code".

-* If you're using inch units: Add "G20 G64 P0.0005" to "Prepend to
-  G-code".

-* Add "M2" to "Append to G-code".

-* Turn off Dwell.
+* "Travel Z": 0.5 mm

+* "Feed Rate": 2.4 inch/min (60.1 mm/min)

+* "Tool dia": 0.010 inch (0.254 mm)

+* "Spindle speed": 24000 (you can leave this blank for the Zenbot since it doesn't have a speed-controlled spindle.

+* "Multi-Depth": disabled

+Click "Create CNC Job" -> "Generate", then "Export G-Code".

+#### Edge Cuts

+* "Cut Z": Maybe -0.070 inch (-1.800 mm).
+1 oz copper clad board is about 0.065" thick, so this should cut through with a reasonable margin.

+* "Travel Z": 0.5 mm

+* "Feed Rate": 5.0 inch/min (127 mm/min)

+* "Tool dia": 0.0315 inch (0.800 mm)

+* "Spindle speed": 24000 (you can leave this blank for the Zenbot since it doesn't have a speed-controlled spindle.

+* "Multi-Depth": enabled

+* "Depth/pass": 0.200 inch (0.5 mm)

+Click "Create CNC Job" -> "Generate", then "Export G-Code".

+#### Drilling

+* "Cut Z": Maybe -0.070 inch (-1.800 mm).
+1 oz copper clad board is about 0.065" thick, so this should cut through with a reasonable margin.

+* "Travel Z": 0.5 mm

+* "Feed Rate": 4.0 inch/min (100 mm/min)

+* "Tool dia": 0.0315 inch (0.800 mm)

+* "Spindle speed": 24000 (you can leave this blank for the Zenbot since it doesn't have a speed-controlled spindle.

+* "Multi-Depth": enabled

+* "Depth/pass": 0.200 inch (0.5 mm)

-* Click "Export G-Code".
+Click "Create CNC Job" -> "Generate", then "Export G-Code".

 # FlatCAM fixes